Terrence Paul

 Terrence Michael "Terry" Paul (born September 14, 1964, in Oakville, Ontario) is a retired rowing coxswain from Canada.
 He competed in two consecutive Summer Olympics for his native country, starting in 1988.
 At his second appearance he was the Coxswain of the team that won the gold medal in the Men's Eights.

-Terry has gone on to an extensive coach career in the US College system at Cornell, and then internationally with Canada, Switzerland, and then Canada again.
-Most recently, Terry was the coach of the Canadian Men's Pair of Dave Calder and Scott Frandsen at the 2008 Beijing Summer Olympics.
-Terry coached the crew to an Olympic Silver Medal.
+Paul has gone on to an extensive coach career in the US College system at Cornell, and then internationally with Canada, Switzerland, and then Canada again.
+More recently, he was the coach of the Canadian Men's Pair of Dave Calder and Scott Frandsen at the 2008 Beijing Summer Olympics.
+Paul coached the crew to an Olympic Silver Medal.